toyokazu/fluent-plugin-mqtt-io/README.md

   - cert_file: certificate file path
 - format: Input parser can be chosen, e.g. json, xml
   - in order to use xml format, you need to install [fluent-plugin-xml-parser](https://github.com/toyokazu/fluent-plugin-xml-parser).
+  - default format is 'json' and default time_key field for json format is 'time'

 Input Plugin supports @label directive.